oanda/mt4-fxlabs/README.md

 In particular, the MT4 indicator graphs two bars, similar to the Historical Position Ratios indicator.
 The top one is the percentage of long orders with trigger prices above the high price of the candle, and the lower bar is the percentage of short orders with trigger prices below the low price of the candle.
 This is intended to give an idea of how strong market sentiment is that the instrument's price will increase or decrease.

+Available instruments: AUD/JPY, AUD/USD, EUR/AUD, EUR/CHF, EUR/GBP, EUR/JPY, EUR/USD, GBP/CHF, GBP/JPY, GBP/USD, NZD/USD, USD/CAD, USD/CHF, USD/JPY, XAU/USD, XAG/USD.

 ### Script: fxlabs_calendar_demo

-Draws markers associated with calendar headlines overlaid on a chart window.
+Draws markers associated with significant forex calendar headlines overlaid on a chart window.

+Available instruments: All tradable.

 ### Script: fxlabs_hpr_demo

 Similar to the Historical Position Ratio indicator, except it will draw the HPR graph overlaid on the chart window, instead of drawing the graph in a separate indicator window.

+Available instruments: AUD/JPY, AUD/USD, EUR/AUD, EUR/CHF, EUR/GBP, EUR/JPY, EUR/USD, GBP/CHF, GBP/JPY, GBP/USD, NZD/USD, USD/CAD, USD/CHF, USD/JPY, XAU/USD, XAG/USD.

 ## Writing MQL4 Based fxLabs Tools